 Initial Payments under the MSA to the Settling States have been received from 1999 to 2003.
 Annual Payments under the MSA are required if the cigarette market share increases higher than the 1998 level or 125% of the 1997 level.
 Annual Payments are due on April 15, having commenced April 15, 2000, and continuing in perpetuity.
-In addition to Initial and Annual Payments, participating cigarette manufacturers are required to make Strategic Contribution Fund Payments in the amount of \$861.0 million, subject to adjustment, annually on April 15, in the years of 2008 through 2017.
+In addition to Initial and Annual Payments, participating cigarette manufacturers were required to make Strategic Contribution Fund Payments in the amount of \$861.0 million, subject to adjustment, annually on April 15, in the years of 2008 through 2017.
 Each type of payment under the MSA is contingent upon future volume of cigarette sales, inflation adjustments, final legal adjustments upon settlement with the four states and other United States jurisdictions not participating in the agreement, and various offsets for miscalculated or disputed payments with the parties.
-The Government of the U.S. Virgin Islands' share of the MSA was .0173593% of Initial and Annual Payments, and .1800232% of Strategic Contribution Fund Payments.
+The Government of the U.S. Virgin Islands' share of the MSA is .0173593% of Initial and Annual Payments and .1800232% of Strategic Contribution Fund Payments.
 In addition, the ability of the PMs to make the tobacco settlement payments is contingent upon many other influences.
 There have been several multi-million, and a few multi-billion, dollar verdicts against the tobacco companies in the recent years.
 Additionally, there are certain consumer groups that have introduced litigation against the tobacco manufacturers asserting that the MSA violates certain provisions of the United States Constitution, federal antitrust laws, and others.
-The Corporation received \$1.1 million and \$904,000 for the fiscal years ended September 30, 2019 and 2018, pursuant to the rights purchased from the Government of the U.S. Virgin Islands.
+The Corporation received \$1.2 million and \$1.1 million for the fiscal years ended September 30, 2020 and 2019, pursuant to the rights purchased from the Government of the U.S. Virgin Islands.

-As of September 30, 2019 and 2018, the Corporation also had outstanding bonds (net of bond discounts) of approximately \$21.7 and \$21.4 million, respectively.
+As of September 30, 2020 and 2019, the Corporation also had outstanding bonds (net of bond discounts) of approximately \$21.9 and \$21.7 million, respectively.